eschabell/openshift-devoxx/README.md

 Devoxx mobile registration app on OpenShift
 ===========================================

-This is the Devoxx html5/mboile registration app.
+This is the Devoxx html5 mobile registration app.

 Install with one click